1604016-Meherun/GitPractise/README.md

 # GitPractise
-There are more to learn about git
+There are more to learn about git.
-Second time changing
+Second time changing.
+Third time changing.